jaalto/project--emacs-epackage-template/README.rst

 EXAMING FILES

-For the package maintainer, it is desireable to keep close contact with the upstream to get QA issues solved as soon as possible.
+For the package maintainer, it is desirable to keep close contact with the upstream to get QA issues solved as soon as possible.
 Well cared code also has better chance to work in later Emacs versions.
-It may also improve chnages to be included in core Emacs someday.
+It may also improve changes to be included in core Emacs someday.
 The best practises for package maintainer are:

 * Is the code alive?
 If the code was last updated years ago,